ohenley/awesome-ada/README.md

 ```
 Ada is driving our space ships, our airplanes and our military
-Ada is a direct competitor to Rust with 27 years ahead
+Ada is a direct competitor to Rust with 27 more years of experience
 Ada is a direct competitor to C++ in terms of performance and depth
 Ada is a direct competitor to Python in terms of expressiveness and analyzability
 Ada is arguably one of the most powerful language of all time